 It could be a community service project that opened your eyes to social injustices, a musical instrument that became your creative outlet, or a sports team that taught you the value of teamwork and perseverance.

-Choose an activity that resonates with you on a deeply personal level, as this will enable you to authentically convey your emotions and the growth you have experienced.
+Choose an activity that resonates with you on a deeply personal level.
+This will enable you to authentically convey your emotions and the growth you have experienced.

-While it may be tempting to showcase a long list of extracurricular activities, it is important to prioritize quality over quantity.
+While showcasing a long list of extracurricular activities may be tempting, prioritizing quality over quantity is important.
 Admissions officers are interested in understanding how deeply you are engaged with an activity, as it demonstrates commitment, dedication, and the potential for impact.

 Evaluate the level of your involvement in each activity and focus on the one where you invested significant time and effort.
 This could involve leadership roles, taking on challenging responsibilities, or contributing to the activity's growth and success.